jblewdv/ArticDragon/README.md

 # ArticDragon
-Machine learning model capable of learning from user trades to create its own and pull a hefty profit!
+Machine learning model that learns from trades made by the user to create its own trades and pull a pretty hefty profit too!

 # License
 Parallax Capital INVESTMENTS